beta21s/dasfaa2024/README.md

 ### Compare the differences in the initialization, data processing, and resource reclamation phases

 ![Screenshot](https://i.imgur.com/N8kGJYE.png)

-# Demo Access
-To make it more visual, we have posted a brief demo video on YouTube for access.
-URL: https://youtu.be/fC8ABz3P3xE

 # Article
 For more information, please see the article "GUESS: MONITORING JOIN QUERY EXECUTION IN SERVERLESS AND SERVERFUL SPARK".